 Civil Litigation Section Trial Minicamp

-Pennsylvania Supreme Court Justice David N. Wecht (pictured at left) is among the featured speakers at the Civil Litigation Section’s first Trial Minicamp, 3.5-credit CLE sessions offering tips on opening statements, direct- and cross-examination and closing arguments.
-Sessions are scheduled in Beaver, March 27; Erie, March 30 and Greensburg, April 6.
+Pennsylvania Supreme Court Justice Sallie Updyke Mundy and Justice Debra McCloskey Todd are among the featured speakers at the Civil Litigation Section’s first Trial Minicamp, 3.5-credit CLE sessions offering tips on opening statements, direct- and cross-examination and closing arguments.
+Sessions are scheduled in Erie, March 30, and Greensburg, April 6.
 Each session will feature a Pennsylvania Supreme Court justice and a mix of seasoned trial lawyers.
 For more information and online registration, go to the event date via the EVENTS CALENDAR link at upper right.